 Focus on relaxation:

-Releasing the Twist
+Releasing the Pose

 Exit carefully:

-- Bring Head to Center: Return head to neutral.
+- Bring head to center: Return head to neutral.

-- Bring Knees to Center: Use core to lift knees back.
+- Bring knees to center: Use core to lift knees back.

-- Realign Hips: Shift hips to mat center.
+- Realign hips: Shift hips to mat center.

 - Reset: Extend legs, notice back sensations.

-- Repeat on Other Side: Shift hips left, drop knees right, look left.
+- Repeat on other side: Shift hips left, drop knees right, look left.

 Breathing Tips for Deeper Relief

-- Inhale to Lengthen: Imagine spine elongating on inhale.
+- Inhale to lengthen: Imagine spine elongating on inhale.

-- Exhale to Release: Soften muscles on exhale, sinking deeper if comfortable.
+- Exhale to release: Soften muscles on exhale, sinking deeper if comfortable.

-- Slow and Steady: Even breaths activate relaxation.
+- Slow and steady: Even breaths activate relaxation.

 Modifications for Every Body